jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 Ward Spirit provides complete protection from any contact with a spirit or its manifestations up to a number of interactions equal to twice the Magnitude of the Miracle.

-                                                       39
-Alex Greene (order #3262370)                                                                                    7
-                                          Blood Sorcery
+# Blood Sorcery

-It had taken the mighty warrior several days to negotiate the savage filled foothills.
-Deep within the jagged peaks was rumoured to be a remote fortress high on the un-scalable flanks of Mount Yamshi, an isolated monastery where the Stygian Seers practiced their dark sorceries.
+> It had taken the mighty warrior several days to negotiate the savage filled foothills.
+Deep
+> within the jagged peaks was rumoured to be a remote fortress high on the un-scalable flanks
+> of Mount Yamshi, an isolated monastery where the Stygian Seers practiced their dark
+> sorceries.

-Despite the dire warnings of the impoverished hillmen, Kharim had pushed on.
-He was not the pampered product of civilised man, nor some superstitious primitive, but an iron willed fighter who easily ignored the fearful tales of poisonous clouds that sucked the life of those who ventured to near the accursed place, or black robed shadows riding flying rugs across the night sky.
+> Despite the dire warnings of the impoverished hillmen, Kharim had pushed on.
+He was not
+> the pampered product of civilised man, nor some superstitious primitive, but an iron willed
+> fighter who easily ignored the fearful tales of poisonous clouds that sucked the life of those
+> who ventured to near the accursed place, or black robed shadows riding flying rugs across
+> the night sky.

-The climb of Mount Yamshi proved to be merely difficult, not impossible.
-No obvious path seemed to lead up to the towering summit, but the indomitable warrior barely considered the implications.
-He had been raised in mountainous lands and knew of the actions of earthquakes and ice, which crumbled away steps over years.
-If a trail existed Kharim lacked the time to search for it, desiring to rescue the dancing girl before her kidnappers performed whatever foul rites they planned.
+> The climb of Mount Yamshi proved to be merely difficult, not impossible.
+No obvious path
+> seemed to lead up to the towering summit, but the indomitable warrior barely considered
+> the implications.
+He had been raised in mountainous lands and knew of the actions of
+> earthquakes and ice, which crumbled away steps over years.
+If a trail existed Kharim lacked
+> the time to search for it, desiring to rescue the dancing girl before her kidnappers performed
+> whatever foul rites they planned.

-With a last grunt of relief, the warrior pulled himself over the crenulated wall which topped the final three hundred feet of almost sheer cliff.
-He lay sprawled between two gargoyles, carved in likeness of some diabolic creature Kharim had never dreamed of, even in his worst nightmares.
-Resting a moment to recover his strength he crept into the labyrinthine monastery, following the chanting he’d heard wafting down the mountainside.
+> With a last grunt of relief, the warrior pulled himself over the crenulated wall which topped
+> the final three hundred feet of almost sheer cliff.
+He lay sprawled between two gargoyles,
+> carved in likeness of some diabolic creature Kharim had never dreamed of, even in his
+> worst nightmares.
+Resting a moment to recover his strength he crept into the labyrinthine
+> monastery, following the chanting he’d heard wafting down the mountainside.

-The passages were sinister and shadowy, sporadically lit by small oil filled lamps of grotesque appearance, each one placed into some random niche in the cyclopean masonry of the walls.
+> The passages were sinister and shadowy, sporadically lit by small oil filled lamps of grotesque
+> appearance, each one placed into some random niche in the cyclopean masonry of the walls.
-Small bowls of blood lay before each light, sitting amid dark brown stains where countless offerings had over spilled to run down the dark stone.
+> Small bowls of blood lay before each light, sitting amid dark brown stains where countless
+> offerings had over spilled to run down the dark stone.

-Using his razor sharp hearing Kharim negotiated corridor and stair, following the ominous chanting whose ancient unfathomable tongue boded ill deeds.
-Eventually he found himself on a balcony overlooking a modest hall.
-In the centre was the dancing girl he’d pursued, lying bound to a green jade alter carved with nauseating images of some tentacled horror.
-Before the barely clothed victim stood an ascetic looking man robed in midnight black trimmed with silver.
-Ranged around him were other similarly garbed acolytes, wizened men all, sitting cross-legged in a circle and chanting the evil dirge.
+> Using his razor sharp hearing Kharim negotiated corridor and stair, following the ominous
+> chanting whose ancient unfathomable tongue boded ill deeds.
+Eventually he found himself
+> on a balcony overlooking a modest hall.
+In the centre was the dancing girl he’d pursued, lying
+> bound to a green jade alter carved with nauseating images of some tentacled horror.
+Before
+> the barely clothed victim stood an ascetic looking man robed in midnight black trimmed
+> with silver.
+Ranged around him were other similarly garbed acolytes, wizened men all,
+> sitting cross-legged in a circle and chanting the evil dirge.

-Kharim watched aghast as the leader of the ritual intoned, gesturing towards the prone body.
-Where he pointed thin lines appeared on the milky white skin of the girl, turning into trickles, then rivulets of crimson and she began to writhe and scream.
+> Kharim watched aghast as the leader of the ritual intoned, gesturing towards the prone
+> body.
+Where he pointed thin lines appeared on the milky white skin of the girl, turning into
-40
-Alex Greene (order #3262370)                                                                             7
+> trickles, then rivulets of crimson and she began to writhe and scream.

-         With a roar Kharim threw himself over the stone railing, landing on his feet with pantherish grace, sword drawn.
+> With a roar Kharim threw himself over the stone railing, landing on his feet with pantherish
+> grace, sword drawn.
 The sorcerer turned his head, eyebrow rising in sardonic expectation.
-With a talon-like fingernail he opened a wound across his palm and whipped his hand towards the charging swordsman, scattering droplets of blood across Khann’s body.
-To the warrior’s horror his limbs began to stiffen, forcing him to slow and collapse to his knees.
+> With a talon-like fingernail he opened a wound across his palm and whipped his hand
+> towards the charging swordsman, scattering droplets of blood across Khann’s body.
+To the
+> warrior’s horror his limbs began to stiffen, forcing him to slow and collapse to his knees.

-‘Think you to take us by surprise, fool?
-Have men so quickly forgotten the strength of the Stygian Seers, that you come armed against us?
+> ‘Think you to take us by surprise, fool?
+Have men so quickly forgotten the strength of the
+> Stygian Seers, that you come armed against us?
 I think I shall take your heart, interloper!’

-Reaching out with his withered hand the sorcerer barked a single foul word.
-The blood flowing from the bound girl desiccated in the blink of an eye, then scattered before the unholy wind which momentarily blew through the chamber, causing the dim flames of the oil lamps to gutter.
-Kharim gurgled in agony as his ribs began to snap and the flesh of his chest tore open.
-Something dark shot across the chamber, to land wetly in the Seer’s grasp, still pulsating.
+> Reaching out with his withered hand the sorcerer barked a single foul word.
+The blood
+> flowing from the bound girl desiccated in the blink of an eye, then scattered before the
+> unholy wind which momentarily blew through the chamber, causing the dim flames of the
+> oil lamps to gutter.
+Kharim gurgled in agony as his ribs began to snap and the flesh of his
+> chest tore open.
+Something dark shot across the chamber, to land wetly in the Seer’s grasp,
+> still pulsating.
 The sorcery of the stygian master was potent indeed...

 Sorcery is the archetypal magic of pulp fantasy, using blood and sacrifice to power its arcane strength.
 Such imagery can be found throughout the Sword & Sorcery genre